sweatran/typora-onedark-theme/README.md

----
-layout: theme
-title: OneDark
-category: theme
-homepage:
-download:
-built-in: false
-author: sweatran
-thumbnail: sweatran.png
-typora-root-url: ./
-typora-copy-images-to: ./images
----

 # OneDark Theme

 A **dark** theme for Typora inspired by VScode's *One Dark Pro* theme.

-**Feature: **
+## Feature

 * Color scheme inspired by One Dark Pro.
 * Customized h1-h6 headers.
 * Shadow effect for:
-  * panel, sidebar
+  * Panel, sidebar
-  * codeblock, toc, YAML, checkbox, table, mathjax
+  * CodeBlock, TOC, YAML, checkbox, table, MathJax
-  * etc
+  * etc...
 * Hover highlight effect for most buttons and links.
-* Fade in / out animation when switch between each mode and panel
+* Fade in / out animations when switch between each mode and panel

-**Screenshots: **
+## Install

+* Download the theme package.
+* Extract all the file under `theme` folder to Typora's theme folder.
+* Select `Onedark` theme in Typora.

+## Screenshots

 ![](/images/image-20200330213811849.png)